-The typography and graphics do not reference any film-aesthetic.
-Their aesthetic is lead by the aim to make the often complex information (e.g. research and statistics) more accessible.
-Thereby colours are used to differentiate languages.
-This information design lead approach avoids any bias towards a specific film aesthetic.
-It further underlines the film section’s function as a funding body and differentiate it from other film related organisations such as cinemas or production companies.
+The visual identity was developed with the aim to foster an open communication and to make the often complex information (e.g. research and statistics) accessible.
+To avoid any bias towards a specific film aesthetic it does not reference any film aesthetic.
+An information design led approach underlines the film section’s function as a funding body and clearly differentiate it from other film related organisations such as cinemas or production companies.

-Images are only used content and context specific to avoid preferential treatment of films.
+Images are only used as content and context specific to avoid preferential treatment of films.
 They add an emotional level and show the ‘result of the funding’.
 Thereby aiming to connect the abstract concept of funding with the experience of watching films, thus underlining the relevance of the funding program.